Want to know more about how the Tourism BID WILL help YOUR BUSINESS grow? We hope the following will answer your questions:

 Why is this the right time for a Tourism BID?

-Tourism is one of the key components of the Scottish Government’s Economic Strategy and is one of the most important industries for the Scottish Borders.
-Latest figures show that tourism is worth around £72mn to the Borders, with particular growth seen along the Borders Railway corridor.
+Tourism is one of the key components of the Scottish Government’s overall economic strategy and is one of the most important industries for the Scottish Borders.
+Latest figures show that tourism is worth around £72mn to the Borders, with the Tweed Valley blazing its own trail as an activity hotspot.

 A Tourism BID is the ideal vehicle for further developing the area's tourism product – and the timing couldn’t be better.
-While in the past, the Tweed Valley and wider Scottish Borders were not always on the radar when it came to major investment in tourism, that has begun to change.
-A range of new initiatives are either underway or being discussed, including:
+While in the past, the Tweed Valley and wider Scottish Borders were not always on the radar when it came to major investment in tourism, that has begun to change:

 Borderlands Growth Deal.
-As part of the unique Borderlands Partnership (which brings together five, cross-border local authorities) there are multi-million-pound plans to create Europe’s only mountain bike innovation centre alongside a world-class bike park in and around Innerleithen.
+As part of the Borderlands Partnership (which brings together five, cross-border local authorities) there are multi-million-pound plans to create Europe’s only mountain bike innovation centre alongside a world-class bike park in and around Innerleithen.
+It’s a huge deal for the area - and not just in terms of mountain biking

 What opportunity is there to access additional public funding for the area?